gianlucafrei/EventBank/adrs/1_service-granularity.md

 ## Result

 This three services are implemented in different microservice which is quite a natural way to split the different concerns.
-Furthermore the system is much more resilient because any of those services can fail and the other functionalities can still be used.
-For card payments the cards service is a single point of failure however this separation makes it possible to scale the payments independently from the accounts service which enables this architecture to scale even though the core banking part (accounts) would be much harder so scale due to the high transactional requirements it has.
+Furthermore, the system is much more resilient because any of those services can fail and the other functionalities can still be used.
+For card payments the cards service is a single point of failure however this separation makes it possible to scale the payments independently of the accounts service which enables this architecture to scale even though the core banking part (accounts) would be much harder so scale due to the high transactional requirements it has.